-Insight 4: Biopharma companies are scrambling for talent as the market continues to expand.
+Biopharma companies are scrambling for talent

-With intensifying competition from Chinese biotech companies and new capability requirements (including the ability to manage uncertainty and ambiguity), multinationals face a tough talent challenge across all functions, skill sets, and parts of the ecosystem.
+Insight 4: With intensifying competition from Chinese biotech companies and new capability requirements (including the ability to manage uncertainty and ambiguity), multinationals face a tough talent challenge across all functions, skill sets, and parts of the ecosystem.
 Finding, recruiting, and retaining enough people with advanced skills will be key to success in new product launches, pricing and reimbursement, medical affairs, and R&D. At the same time, capabilities in areas such as digital, pharmacoeconomics, and private health insurance will become more critical.

 As a result, multinationals will need to rethink their talent strategies.
 This will involve articulating a clear talent-development structure and organizational plan, creating jobs with meaningful responsibilities that attract ambitious candidates, offering global rotation programs that allow promising individuals to gain an international perspective, and providing structured training programs that focus on the holistic skill sets needed to compete.